theIvanR/lmstudio-unlocked-backend/README.md

 - Vulkan backend performance depends heavily on your GPU and driver — older Vulkan-capable GPUs can still be effective for smaller models.
 - If you are experiencing issues like 18446744072635812000 and other random model crashes on kepler gpus, set the batch evaluation size lower to say 384.
 This is a known issue in vulkan which as of September 2025 has not been patched by devs.
 - Flash Attention currently appears broken on Vulkan, issue appears to be with an underflow and a NaN in the llama backend itself, hopefully will be mitigated soon.

+# Update Regarding LM Studio App (windows):
+Changes have been made to the app breaking the lmstudio uninstaller and there appears to be a bug with surveying hardware.

+Specifically, for the uninstall, the uninstaller leaves a mess in the system in the following locations:
+- HKEY_CURRENT_USER\Software\Classes\
+- user
+- appdata
+- localappdata

+The surveying hardware bug is intermittent and testers on various machines are needed.
+It seems to afflict nvidia gpus in TCC mode, switching to WDDM appears to resolve the issue.

+---

 ## Licensing, Disclaimer, Credits